 (On special occasions, lunch will include a seminar with discussion by an invited speaker.)

-- Students will return to the Campus Village for dinner.
+- Students will return to the University of Denver.

 - Introduction to Biostatistics Methods: Introduction to methods in the practice of applied biostatistics.